–Geoff-Hart.com: Editing, Writing, and Translation —Home —Services —Books —Articles —Resources —Fiction —Contact me —Français |

 We will need researchers with advanced expertise in logistics to identify these weak links so we can begin prioritizing problems and developing solutions, finding ways to make the food system more resilient against failure, and developing strategies for coping until these solutions are available.

-The Covid-19 pandemic highlighted that the poorest and most vulnerable people are particularly threatened when food costs increase.
+The Covid-19 pandemic demonstrated that the poorest and most vulnerable people are particularly threatened when food costs increase.
 During the pandemic, these increases primarily resulted from logistical problems (e.g., difficulties getting enough workers to harvest the crops and transport them to markets).
 Under climate change, costs will increase for additional reasons, such as a decreased supply (i.e., crop failure) and the increasing cost of trying to protect crops against the threats described earlier in this white paper.
 Crucial agricultural inputs such as fertilizer increased dramatically in price, particularly after the war in Ukraine cut off access to a major global fertilizer source in 2022.
 Our experience with providing financial support to individuals and institutions during the pandemic should be used to plan a comparable safety mechanism to ensure that all farmers can afford to purchase such inputs and that all Canadians can afford to buy enough food.

 The traditional solution to local crop failures has been to buy crops grown elsewhere.
 Canada is fortunate in having enough wealth to make this possible—under current conditions.
 But crop failures will also occur outside of Canada in regions essential to our food security.
 For instance, California is a primary source of fruits and vegetables for Canada.
 The severe drought the state experienced from 2012 to 2016 caused an estimated economic loss of $US45 billion and the loss of more than 21,000 agricultural jobs (National Geographic, no date) and the drought appears to have returned in 2021.
-Similar problems have begun to affect crop production in the southern hemisphere, another important source of fruits and vegetables for Canada.
+Similar problems have begun to affect crop production in the southern hemisphere, a particularly important source of fruits and vegetables for Canada in winter.
 We may soon be unable to count on these crops if ours fail.

 Water shortages are a large and growing issue in key American agricultural regions such as the Midwest.
 The Ogallala aquifer (Wikipedia 2020c)—the primary source for irrigation of the U.S. Great Plains corn belt and breadbasket—is heavily overexploited.
 Recent estimates suggest that current rates of consumption will deplete this reservoir within 20 years.
-Since abandoning this land is not feasible, the U.S. will likely try to irrigate the land with water from the Great Lakes.
+Since abandoning this farmland is not feasible, the U.S. will likely try to irrigate the land with water from the Great Lakes.
 (The geography is unfavorable, since watersheds drain downhill into these lakes, and pumping water uphill against gravity would be a very expensive engineering project.
 Nonetheless, given how aggressively the U.S. subsidizes its agricultural sector, it seems unlikely they wouldn’t subsidize such a project.)
 There’s no short-term risk of draining a body of water as large as the Great Lakes, but large-scale withdrawals will severely damage the lake ecosystems, and will have significant negative effects on the regional climate.

 The U.S. government has badly mismanaged the Colorado River and the associated conflicts over allocation of its water (Gelt 1997); there is no reason to think it would manage water withdrawals the Great Lakes any better.
 Canada negotiated a ban on such bulk water exports more than 2 decades ago (Johansen 2002), but given the magnitude of the potential problem and the traditional American reluctance to be constrained by considerations such as Canadian sovereignty, we need to revisit this issue.

 We cannot assume that we will be able to outbid other wealthy nations, such as the U.S., or groups of nations, such as the European Community, if we find ourselves competing for a globally constrained food supply.
 Indeed, many of our key suppliers may be forced to stop exports so that they can feed their own citizens.
-Moreover, serious humanitarian and ethical considerations will arise if we find ourselves competing with developing nations, such as most of southern and eastern Asia.
+Moreover, serious humanitarian and ethical considerations will arise if we find ourselves competing with developing nations, such as most of southern and eastern Asia, as well as Africa.
 Many developing nations already have low food security, and will compete aggressively for future access to food.
 For example, China is working to bolster its own food security through its enormous “Belt and Road” initiative (CFR 2020), which includes a component intended to secure grain supplies and other goods from Europe (OECD 2018).

 Covid-19 has reminded us of the increasing risk of global pandemics, but other health issues, both for migrants and for people already in Canada, will become ongoing concerns.
 Among other things, undernourished and malnourished people become more vulnerable to disease.
 The editorial board of the venerable and renowned British medical journal The Lancet has begun discussing the health impacts of climate change (Lancet Editors 2020), and we should use this discussion as a starting point for our own discussion.